Stourbridge Junction railway station: History

+Accidents and incidents

 On 9 July 1920 a light engine (No. 497) collided with a goods train hauled by an 0-6-0 freight locomotive (No. 1015) injuring the guard of the goods train and derailing the brake van and eight goods wagons.

 On Thursday 2 April 1931 a passenger train from Birmingham collided with three empty stationary coaches at the station.
 The train was running into the relief platform when the driver suddenly spotted the stationary coaches which had formed part of a local train earlier in the evening.
 The first of the three stationary coaches was completely destroyed and the other two were badly damaged.
 A few passengers on the passenger train received minor injuries.

+Cuts under the Beeching Report

 In 1962, the OWW was closed to passenger traffic north of Stourbridge by the British Transport Commission, although the route remained open for freight until 1993.
 Only the section as far as the Round Oak Steel Terminal is still in use.

 All through services to Birmingham were diverted from Snow Hill to Birmingham New Street in 1967 in the wake of the Beeching Report, but mostly reverted to their previous route following the reopening of the Smethwick Junction to Snow Hill line in 1995.
-Certain Birmingham - Worcester/Hereford trains calling here continued to use the connection onto the Stour Valley line at Galton Junction until the May 2004 timetable change, but there are now no timetabled direct services to New Street and passengers wishing to access main line services there must either change at Galton Bridge or make the transfer between Snow Hill (or Moor St) & New Street on foot.
+Certain Birmingham – Worcester/Hereford trains calling here continued to use the connection onto the Stour Valley line at Galton Junction until the May 2004 timetable change, but there are now no timetabled direct services to New Street and passengers wishing to access main line services there must either change at Galton Bridge or make the transfer between Snow Hill or Moor St & New Street on foot.

 The station used to have four platforms, comprising two island platforms.
-The southern divergence to Platform 1 was removed some years ago and Platform 4, situated opposite to the current Platform 3, now faces the car park - built on the station's old carriage sidings.
+The southern divergence to Platform 1 was removed some years ago and Platform 4, situated opposite to the current Platform 3, now faces the car park – built on the station's old carriage sidings.

 The station's signalbox closed on 24 August 2012, as part of a wider network modernisation programme to centralise signalling operations.
 The signals at the station are now controlled from the West Midlands Signalling Centre in Saltley, Birmingham.